ctschroeder/tutorials/generativeAI.md

 ## Humanities Research with Generative AI ##

 ### 1. About this Tutorial ###
-This tutorial will walk you through two exercises using generative AI for humanities research.
+This tutorial will walk you through three exercises using generative AI for humanities research and creative activities.
 Please keep in mind there are ethical issues with using generative AI:
 - the models and apps generate profit for their companies while the training data includes art, writing, code without compensating the original creators
 - there is a debate about energy and water usage (here is a [January 2025 MIT article](https://news.mit.edu/2025/explained-generative-ai-environmental-impact-0117) on the issue